ua-datalab/cloud-native-geospatial/docs/index.md

 ### Cloud Compute
-[Cloud Computing](ide.md) is all about moving geospatial analysis and computation from your local machine to a remote machine the cloud.
+[Cloud Computing](ide.md) is all about moving geospatial analysis and computation from your local machine to a remote machine in the cloud.
+This approach has several advantages over traditional desktop computing.

 !!!
 Success "Advantages of Cloud Computing"